sb. Also 8 somerland.

 2. A land where it is always summer; in the language of spiritualists applied to the intermediate state of the departed.

 1895.
 Workman, Algerian Mem., 44.
-We had come, in one day, into the summer-land of oranges, lemons and figs.
+From the snow of the Zakkar we had come, in one day, into the summer-land of oranges, lemons and figs.

 1901.
 Lux Auera (title), Light from the Summerland.
 Being a Series of Articles illustrating the Truth and Teachings of Spiritualism.